COVID-19 Information for Members

-Your best defense against COVID-19 is to strictly follow the advice of health experts.
+Your best defense against COVID-19 is to strictly follow the advice of health experts, as summarized below.
 This will greatly reduce your chances of contracting this very contagious virus and spreading it to others.

 Get the latest facts

 - Read the Coronavirus Disease 2019 (COVID-19) FAQs from the Centers for Disease Control.

 - The main symptoms of COVID-19 are fever, cough and/or breathing difficulties.
 Having these symptoms, does not mean you have COVID-19.
 If you have medical questions about COVID-19 or symptoms you have, please call our Nurse Advice Line at 1-833-846-8773 or your primary care provider (PCP).

 - If you have non-medical questions about COVID-19 (such as how to prepare for an outbreak or prevent its spread), call the County of San Mateo Public Call Center by dialing 211.
 This multilingual hotline is open 24 hours a day, 7 days a week.
 Calling this number instead of 911 will allow dispatchers to focus on emergency calls.
 For more information, www.smchealth.org/coronavirus or text "coronavirus" to 211 for updates.

 Need a ride to the doctor, pharmacy or other health care visit?
 CareAdvantage and Medi-Cal members who have no means of transportation can get rides at no cost.
 Learn how